The Excel Eomonth function returns the last day of the month, that is a specified number of months before or after an initial supplied start date.

 The syntax of the function is:

-The following spreadsheet shows examples of the Eomonth function.
+Column B of the following spreadsheet shows several examples of the Eomonth function.

-Further examples of the Excel Eomonth function can be found on the Microsoft Office website.
+For further examples of the Excel Eomonth function, see the Microsoft Office website.